Separate useful category searches from traffic that will never reach the cart or enquiry flow.

 E-commerce SEO Store Growth Map

 The output is a store-specific decision map.
-It can lead to a small fix sprint, deeper audit, ongoing SEO work, or a decision to stop work that would not move the business yet.
+It can lead to a small fix sprint, deeper audit, ongoing SEO work, or a decision to pause work that would waste the next cycle.

 Baseline audit